eficode-academy/circle-ci-workshop/README.md

 ```

 > Hint: you can find information about what Git SHA and other environment variables in https://circleci.com/docs/2.0/env-vars/ and https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables

+### Workflow

+// Want to talk about adding more steps and a workflow.
+// That including in "package only if on master" flow

 ### Extra Reusing build cache